7RU7H/CTFs/OS-ProvingGrounds/Vault/Vault-Helped-Through.md

 Bang on the [Tamil music to stay culturally enriched](https://www.youtube.com/watch?v=V8R1aZf1-AU).
 Anirudh is a tamil name on first google.
 ![](bruteridsanirudh.png)

 We have a writable share, a username - need a password and means of execution.
-After considering everything I went for both enumeration hint - it is ballbuster because it declare the the share is writable and the second is that there is a scripted user that will click shortlinks.
+After considering everything I went for both enumeration hint - it is ball-buster because it declare the the share is writable and the second is that there is a scripted user that will click shortlinks.

 "Mount a client-side attack by uploading a shortcut file to the SMB share.
 A user will view the share and render file icons in it."

 After some checking.
-This is definately not a OSCP like machine.
-So I am going to use metasploit or some C2  as I thought that this would not involve fake social engineering practice.
-Basically to keep the process clean and not mental fazzle myself doing this machine.
+This is definitely not a OSCP like machine.
+So I am going to use Metasploit or some C2  as I thought that this would not involve fake social engineering practice.
+Basically to keep the process clean and not mentally frazzle myself doing this machine.
 Also [pentesterlab](https://pentestlab.blog/2019/10/08/persistence-shortcut-modification/) suggests we can use Empire which is OSCP related.

 Edited from the article
 ```python